 For our decorative Christmas plates we used:

-Copies of free Christmas promotional magazines from supermarkets (such as Tesco, Sainsburys, Asda)
+Copies of free Christmas promotional magazines from supermarkets (Tesco, Sainsbury's, Asda etc)

-Minnie (3yrs) started by flicking through the magazine pages to choose the images she liked & cut them out independently.
+Minnie (3yrs) started by flicking through the magazine pages to choose the images she liked & together we cut some out.
 There were plenty of Christmassy pics to choose from & lots of images were being selected!
-She is pretty skillful with scissors now & it's great to observe how her cutting technique has developed.
-She requested that I cut out a few images for her, but the majority were cut by her.
+She is pretty skilful with scissors now & it's great to observe how her cutting technique has developed.
 (The great thing about this part of the craft is that images don't need to be cut, they can also be ripped or torn out, which some children may find easier.)

 Once she had her selection of images she spread the PVA glue on to the back of each magazine cutout & stuck them to the plate.
-(You'll need to make sure there are no air bubbles/bumps in the paper, otherwise the images may wrinkle when varnish is applied later.)
+(You'll need to make sure there are no air bubbles/bumps in the paper, otherwise, the images may wrinkle slightly when the varnish is applied later.)

 She continued until she was happy with her design.

-To create a gloss varnish Minnie painted on a layer of PVA glue which covered her design.
+To create a gloss varnish Minnie painted on a layer of PVA glue over her design.